The Lord’s Supper in Synoptic Gospels + Church Traditions

 (Importing meaning into a text is called eisegesis [the prefix eis means “into’].
 Exporting meaning from the text is called exegesis [the prefix ex means “out of’].
 Exegesis is the better method.)

-Next, Paul states, however, that something very special goes on with the bread and the wine.
+Paul states that something very special goes on with the bread and the wine.
 What is it?
 He writes:

 16 Is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
 And is not the bread that we break a participation in the body of Christ?
 17 Because there is one loaf, we, who are many, are one body, for we all share the one loaf.
 (1 Cor.
 10:16-17, NIV)

 The Greek noun here for participation is koinōnia, which simply means “communion” or “participation,” as the NIV translates it.
 To be more precise, Paul says that participating in eating bread symbolizes our unity.
-One Loaf = One Body of Christ = the Body of Believers.
-He is about to teach extensively on the body metaphor in 12:12-27, saying that though we believers are many parts, we still belong to one body, the body of Christ.
+One Loaf = One Body of Christ = the Body of Believers (1 Cor.
+12:12-27).
+Though we believers are many parts, we still belong to one body, the body of Christ.
 Paul does not say what participating in drinking the wine symbolizes, but presumably it also symbolizes our unity in Christ.
-I see no deeper symbolism here.
+But does this unity happen by the Spirit or by the bread and wine?
+“Make every effort to keep the unity of the Spirit through the bond of peace” (Eph.
+4:3, NIV).

-Circling back around, let’s ask one more time: Do these passages speak of a miraculous transformation of the substance under the appearance or of the Real Presence in, under, and around the elements coming down from heaven?
+Circling back around, let’s ask one more time: Do these passages speak directly and explicitly of a miraculous transformation of the substance under the appearance or of the Real Presence coming down from heaven in, under, and around the elements?
+If so, can Christians experience this presence coming down from heaven, or does his presence come down from heaven on the bread and wine through the Holy Spirit and on to the participant?
 Let’s see if we can answer those questions in the next sections.

 Church Traditions